Dahele/dahele_harwinder_heroukutest/README.md

-#Product Promo App
+# Product Promo App

-#Netflix
+# Netflix

 One simple Web page made and connect using github to Heroku.

-#Tool Used:
+# Tool Used:
 Visual Studio Code
 Photoshop

-By Harwinder Dahele
+Harwinder Dahele